koopmyers/tube/README.md

 When exporting to Android, make sure to enable the `INTERNET` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.

-To use this add-on effectively, it is essential to understand [Godot Hight Level Multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)
+To use this add-on effectively, it is essential to understand [Godot Hight-Level Multiplayer](https://docs.godotengine.org/en/stable/tutorials/networking/high_level_multiplayer.html)

 ### Installation